 Editor’s Note: This blog post was originally published in February 2019 and has been revised to reflect industry updates.

-Sound Transmission Class (STC) ratings for glass vary from poor to almost soundproof.
-While glass alone is merely a faint noise insulator, methods such as lamination or double-glazing can significantly improve performance and noise reduction.Decibel value (dB) levels and how much noise your application can withstand is also something to consider.
+Sound Transmission Class (STC) ratings for glass range from low to almost soundproof.
+While glass alone is simply a faint noise insulator, additional fabrication processes can be implemented to improve performance and noise reduction, such as lamination, double-glazing, or a combination of the two.Decibel value (dB) levels and how much noise your glass can withstand is also a consideration.
 For higher noise levels, it’s best to implement laminated or double-paned glass for extra protection.
-For areas requiring less of a barrier, standard monolithic or single-pane glass are cost-effective and work well for most interior applications.
+Areas requiring less of a barrier can utilize standard monolithic or single-pane glass.
+Both are cost-effective and work well for most interior applications.

 What Are STC Ratings?

-Rankings are then calculated using a logarithmic formula that cannot be combined.
-For example, a single ¼-inch piece of glass is 31 STC, but two ¼-inch pieces next to each other equal 36, rather than 62 STC.
+Rankings are then calculated using a non-combined logarithmic formula.
+For example, a single 1/4-inch piece of glass is 31 STC, but two 1/4-inch pieces side by side equal 36, rather than 62 STC.